zw1454/cs107-FinalProject/docs/documentation.md

 ### Distribution and Packaging

-The package is distributed via PyPi and github.
+The package is distributed via PyPi.
 The user can download and install the package by following the instructions in [Getting Started](#getting-started).

 ## Implementation